 07 of 25

 The leaves or Tillandsia brachycaulos fan outward from a central growing point and the plant turns red as it gets ready to bloom.
 You may even find plants with leaves that have been dyed red, to give the appearance of flowering.
-There is also a hybrid, brachycaulos x concolor, that is bred to remain a bright, light green.
+This is a fairly small plant, growing about three inches tall with a four-inch spread.
+There is also a hybrid, brachycaulos x concolor, that is bred to remain bright, light green.

 08 of 25

 When grown outdoors, Tillandsia bulbosa has a symbiotic relationship with ants.
 The bulbs are somewhat hollow and the ants make their home inside them.
-In exchange, the... plant feeds off of the waste the ants leave behind.Continue to 9 of 25 below.
+In exchange, the plant feeds off of waste the ants leave behind.Continue to 9 of 25 below.

 09 of 25